Sketch/quickbuild/README.md

 2. .qbcfg or qb.cfg in the current directory
 3. .qbcfg or qb.cfg in the user's home directory

-Configuration files are actually just quickbuild files themselves.
+Configuration files are actually just *Quickbuild* files themselves.
 You can use the REVERSE and ALIAS line in your building scripts, or even have a ROOM PARENT line in your default configuration file.